Biographies and portraits of astronomers

 The Nobel and Kavli laureates for physics (including astronomers) and astrophysics respectively are well documented by biographies in the archives of the two organisations.
 Some of the recent astrophysicists write revealing autobiographical material.

-For about 60,000 biographies of British figures of any period try the new Oxford Dictionary of National Biography (ODNB, edited by Lawrence Goldman (2012)), whose 60 volumes and a supplement published in 2009 contain many revised biographies of British astronomers, up to date with subjects who died before 2004.
-The integrated online version is up to date to 2008.
-This book is the successor to the Dictionary of National Biography (DNB) last published in 1908-9, with a succession of supplements and spin-out editions up to 1996 (including Missing Persons, 1993).
+For about 60,000 biographies of British figures of any period, including sources of portraits, try the Oxford Dictionary of National Biography.
+This online resource is subscribed to by many public libraries and can be accessed by entering the barcode from your library card.
+It is the successor to the 60-volume edition published in 2009, preceded by the Dictionary of National Biography (DNB) last published in 1908-9, with a succession of supplements and spin-out editions up to 1996 (including Missing Persons, 1993).
 A less well-known supplement to DNB, which is a fertile source of eighteenth and nineteenth century nonentities, is Boase's Modern English Biography.